Crime NewsNewsUS News

 Judge Rules Lawyers Who Prosecuted Epstein for Sex Crimes Must “Destroy” Jeffrey Epstein Files

-(The AEGIS Alliance) – NEW YORK A federal judge ruled on Wednesday that lawyers for Virginia Giuffre who prosecuted Jeffrey Epstein for sex trafficking, must destroy files they had on Epstein.
+NEW YORK – A federal judge ruled on Wednesday that lawyers for Virginia Giuffre who had pursued Jeffrey Epstein and his circle in civil court must destroy files they had gathered on him.

 In 2015 Giuffre’s attorneys obtained information about Epstein as part of a 2015 civil suit that allegedly contained the names of people who Epstein had been conducting business with, NewsWeek.com reports.